 |---|---|---|---|---|

-The Imperial Palace East Gardens offer a fourth option: free admission, no booking required, and the historical weight of standing on Edo Castle's foundations.
+The Imperial Palace East Gardens offer a fifth option: free admission, no booking required, and the historical weight of standing on Edo Castle's foundations.
 Less manicured garden, more political history in architectural form.

-Seasonal reality: Cherry blossom season (late March-early April) triples normal crowds at Shinjuku Gyoen.
+Seasonal reality: Cherry blossom season (late March-early April) triples normal crowds at Shinjuku Gyoen and Ueno.
 Most gardens close Dec 29-Jan 3.
 Summer offers shade but not heat relief.

 One is usually enough unless gardens are a primary interest.
 Choose based on scale preference and whether you want traditional design vs variety.